Social Media and online reviews, when used effectively, can help grow your business.

 - Assist in driving more online recommendation campaigns.

-You can easily turn “Word of Mouth” recommendations to “World of Mouth” by sharing comments left by others.
+You can easily turn “Word of Mouth” recommendations into “World of Mouth” by sharing comments left by others.
 Just remember, what you post online is written in ink, not pencil.
-What you write is permanent; so act professionally because you never know who could be reading what you’re posting.
+What you write is permanent, so act professionally because you never know who could be reading what you’re posting.
 Don’t waste an opportunity to highlight how your company handles customer service.